 A: No, Mexico and Cabo San Lucas do not require a Covid test for entering the country.
 However, you might want to check if you need a Covid test to return to your country.

 Q: Do I need to take a Covid test to return to my country?

 A: This will depend on your home country.
 Mexico has no requirement for departure testing, but your home country may.
 For U.S. residents, you'll need an antigen test before returning home, which is readily available at most hotels and usually free, very easy.
 Testing is also available at the airport.
 You get your results in about 10 minutes by email, and you can show it on your phone at check-in for your flight home.
-Canadians will need a PCR test which is also readily available at hotels and the airport, though usually not for free.
-We recommend to contact your hotel for details of pricing or services available.
+Canada no longer requires a PCR test, can be an antigen test just like the U.S with the same 1-day requirement.

 Q: How much time before I depart do I need to take the Covid test?

 A: For re-entry to the U.S. you need to take a Covid test the day before your departure.
 For other countries, you'll want to check their regulations, as they may vary.